caspii/casparwre.de/_posts/2022-07-01-python-to-code-a-saas.md

 ## What is a web-framework?

 A web-framework is a ready-made module or library that allows your code to become available on the Internet.
-Being part of the internet means you need to adhere to various rules and react in pre-defined ways when something or somebody asks your programme for information.
+Being part of the internet means you need to adhere to various rules and react in pre-defined ways when something or somebody asks your app for information.
 A web-framework takes most of this work off you.

 There are a large number of Python web-frameworks, including Flask, Django, and FastAPI.
 Django is probably the most grown-up of the lot, and is used by heavyweights such as Spotify, Instagram and Pinterest.